katattakd/KatWebX/README.md

 ## Known issues (as of this document's writing)
 - Evaluation release 1 does not send the content-type HTTP header correctly.
 This will be fixed in a future release.
+- Evaluation release 1 was compiled before an important change to the codebase, and it is not suitable for evaluating KatWebX's functionality.
+A new build will be made soon.

 ## Current Features
 - Easy to read TOML configuration